faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 Now that you've certainly got a hang of the composite pattern, let's see how it can be used in a real library.
 The library I'm talking about is an audio library I've been working on for the past month.
-It's called [Beep](https://github.com/faiface/beep), which is the name chosen from a [poll on Reddit](https://www.reddit.com/r/golang/comments/6n1plq/choose_the_name_for_a_new_audio_library_in_go/).
+It's called [Beep](https://github.com/faiface/beep), which is a name chosen from a [poll on Reddit](https://www.reddit.com/r/golang/comments/6n1plq/choose_the_name_for_a_new_audio_library_in_go/).

 First things first, the library is by no means only my work.
 The playback heavily depends on Hajime